iHaris93/Teachable-Super-Admin/README.md

 * Logged In
 * Logged Out
 * HTML/Liquid Blocks

+The platform is throwing up some interesting conundrums that will need to be ironed out before allowing this to be used outside of our test school.

 Currently working on the lectures view along with User Experience and UI design.